Ishki1991/PROYECTO-ETL/README.md

 ![](images/Api_call.jpeg)

+- I will request to [Openweather API](https://openweathermap.org/api).
+- This api provides current information.
-I will request to [Openweather API](https://openweathermap.org/api) to get current information, everyday the weather change so it has to be updated.
+- Everyday the weather change so it has to be updated.

 ## Load data to Mongo